RandellRonald/useless_project_temp/README.md

 - Member 2: [Shreya Sajalan] - Albertian Institute Of Science And Technology

 ### Project Description
-StellarDeed aims to revolutionize the concept of land ownership by enabling individuals to register land parcels on various planets.
+SpaceOnSale aims to revolutionize the concept of land ownership by enabling individuals to register land parcels on various planets.
 This futuristic initiative merges technology and space exploration to create a comprehensive and legally recognized planetary land registry

 ### The Problem (that doesn't exist)
 Extreme wish to buy land in space???
 Here we are!!